jimtyhurst/rpg-world-engine/docs/workflow_diagram.md

 ### Prompt is safe?

 Validate the user prompt.
-Use a chain of classifiers as filters:
+Use a chain of classifiers as filters.
+These are more focused than relying on the Game Master's LLM to detect these conditions.

 - is_off_topic
 - is_hate_speech